 Urgent cases – such as, where Inheritance Tax is involved.

-For cases where professional help is needed, we do offer a priority service to speed things through.
+For cases where professional help is needed, we can arrange a priority service to speed things through.
 This can be especially useful where Tax Penalties are looming because the family were not aware of the 6 month time limit for IHT returns and payment.

 Back to the reason obtaining Probate takes so long:

 Many organisations may be involved in the process, such as banks, building societies, insurance companies and HM Revenue & Customs.
 And some of them seem to go out of their way to make life difficult by not replying to letters, refusing to give essential information or just not answering the question they have been asked properly.
 Worse, they answer the exact question that the lay executor asks, knowing perfectly well the answer is not what is needed for the Court and Tax forms.
 A typical example might be a deposit account with little in it – say £5.
 What you might not find out is that a very large sum was taken out recently (which may well need to be included) and a large sum of interest is to be added but doesn’t yet show up.
 That could land the executor in trouble.